microsoft/vscode/CONTRIBUTING.md

 # Thank You!

-Your contributions to open source, large or small, make great projects like this possible.
+Your contributions to open source, large or small, make those kinds of big projects like this possible.
 Thank you for taking the time to contribute.